aiondemand/aiod-api-examples-php/README.md

 - Basic understanding of the PHP coding language.
 - A local development environment which allows the execution of PHP code:
   - On Linux you can install PHP with `sudo apt-get install php`
-  - On macOS you can use `brew install php`
+  - On macOS, you can use `brew install php`
   - On Windows you can download and install PHP from [php.net](https://windows.php.net/).
 - [Docker](https://www.docker.com/) in order to install and run the AI-on-Demand API ([AIoD API](https://github.com/aiondemand/AIOD-rest-api)) version [0.3.20220501](https://github.com/aiondemand/AIOD-rest-api/releases/tag/0.3.20220501).
 - [Composer](https://getcomposer.org/) for the *advanced* example.